Next-Generation Immunotherapies

 Björn L. Frendeus, PhD, CSO, BioInvent International AB , CSO , BioInvent International AB

-Photo of Aidan Riley, PhD, Assoc Director, Biologics Engineering (Early Oncology), AstraZeneca , Assoc Director , Biologics Engineering (Early Oncology) , AstraZeneca
+Photo of Aidan Riley, PhD, Associate Director, Biologics Engineering, Early Oncology, AstraZeneca , Assoc Director , Biologics Engineering (Early Oncology) , AstraZeneca

-Aidan Riley, PhD, Assoc Director, Biologics Engineering (Early Oncology), AstraZeneca , Assoc Director , Biologics Engineering (Early Oncology) , AstraZeneca
+Aidan Riley, PhD, Associate Director, Biologics Engineering, Early Oncology, AstraZeneca , Assoc Director , Biologics Engineering (Early Oncology) , AstraZeneca

 Photo of Ivana Djuretic, PhD, Founder & CSO, Asher Biotherapeutics , Founder & CSO , Asher Biotherapeutics